brown-band/website/pages/scripts/2016-2017/fall/yale.md

 - B.This is a school for dum-dums.
 Hehe
 - C. This college is one of the worst.
 When I went to this school I got kicked out cause I said I liked trains randomly
 - D. It was very blurry,
-- E. I ordered one via phone and was assured that returns are "no problem," and
+- E. I ordered one via phone and was assured that returns are “no problem,” and
 - F. The Princeton Band

 :::